(See Neonatal Listeriosis.)

 Oculoglandular listeriosis can cause ophthalmitis and regional lymph node enlargement (Parinaud syndrome).
 It may follow conjunctival inoculation and, if untreated, may progress to bacteremia and meningitis.

-Listerial meningitis is best treated with ampicillin 2 g IV q 4 h (50 to 100 mg/kg IV q 6 h for children).
+Listerial meningitis is best treated with ampicillin 2 g IV q 4 h.
 Most authorities recommend adding gentamicin (1 mg/kg IV q 8 h) based on synergy in vitro.
 Cephalosporins are not effective.
+For treatment of neonatal meningitis, see Neonatal Bacterial Meningitis : Organism-specific antibiotic therapy.

 Endocarditis and primary listerial bacteremia are treated with ampicillin 2 g IV q 4 h plus gentamicin (for synergy) given for 6 wk (for endocarditis) or 2 wk (for bacteremia) beyond defervescence.
 Oculoglandular listeriosis and listerial dermatitis should respond to erythromycin 10 mg/kg po q 6 h, continued until 1 wk after defervescence.
 Cephalosporins have no in vitro activity and should not be used; failures with vancomycin have been reported.
 Trimethoprim/sulfamethoxazole 5/25 mg/kg IV q 8 h is an alternative.
 Linezolid is active in vitro, but clinical experience is lacking.

 Because food contamination is common and because L. monocytogenes can reproduce at refrigerator temperatures, lightly contaminated food can become heavily contaminated during refrigeration.
+This problem is of particular concern when foods (eg, refrigerated ready-to-eat foods) are eaten without further cooking.
 Thus, appropriate food hygiene is important, particularly for at-risk people (eg, immunocompromised patients, pregnant women, the elderly).
 Those at risk should avoid eating the following: